jrheard/blog/_drafts/quinto.md

 <div class="grid-container small" id="grid-1"></div>

-This move is *invalid*, though, because these tiles sum to 17, which is not a multiple of five.
+This next move is *invalid*, though, because these tiles sum to 17, which is not a multiple of five.

 <div class="grid-container small" id="grid-2"></div>

 That's really most of the game.
-If you're making the first move, your move must begin in the middle of the board; otherwise, your move must begin next to at least one previously placed tile.
+If you're making the first move, your move must begin in the middle of the board; otherwise, your move must begin next to a previously placed tile.

 Now that you know how to make a move, let's talk about how scores work.
 It's easiest to explain that with examples.
 Let's say it's your turn, and the board currently looks like this: